ziyuge27/ziyuge-website-main/docs/index.md

 ## Introduction

-This webpage contains a portfolio of my artwork that I used to apply to 3 art high schools, all of which accepted my application.
+This webpage contains portfolios of my artwork that I used to apply to 3 art high schools, all of which accepted my application.